Mathijs-Bakker/Extenject/README.md

 Yes.
 However, there are a few things that you should be aware of.
 One of the things that Unity's IL2CPP compiler does is strip out any code that is not used.
 It calculates what code is used by statically analyzing the code to find usage.
 This is great, except that this will sometimes strip out methods/types that we don't refer to explicitly (and instead access via reflection instead).

-In some versions of Unity, or with some settings applied (eg. a higher level of code stripping), IL2CPP can sometimes strip out the constructors of classes, resulting in errors on IL2CPP platforms.
+In some versions of Unity, or with some settings applied (e.g. a higher level of code stripping), IL2CPP can sometimes strip out the constructors of classes, resulting in errors on IL2CPP platforms.
 The recommended fix in these cases is to either edit `link.xml` to force your types to not be stripped (see Unity docs) or to add an `[Inject]` attribute above the constructor.
 Adding this attribute signals to IL2CPP to not strip out this method.

 If you do want to use a higher level of code stripping, and decide to go the route of adding `[Inject]` attributes to all constructors, then you might also want to change the `ConstructorChoiceStrategy` value inside the settings found on `ProjectContext` to `InjectAttribute`.
 This can be useful because it will force you to explicitly add `[Inject]` attributes to all constructors while testing in Unity Editor, rather than having to test on IL2CPP platforms to discover these problems.
 Note however that this would probably be unnecessary with 'Low' code stripping.

-Sometimes, another issue that can occur is with classes that have generic arguments and which are instantiated with a "value type" generic argument (eg. int, float, enums, anything deriving from struct, etc.).
+Sometimes, another issue that can occur is with classes that have generic arguments and which are instantiated with a "value type" generic argument (e.g. int, float, enums, anything deriving from struct, etc.).
 In this case, compiling on AOT platforms will sometimes strip out the constructor, so Zenject will not be able to create the class and you will get a runtime error.
 For example:
 ```csharp
 public class Foo<T1>
 {